-25. Peer on Peer Abuse including Child on Child Sexual violence and Sexual Harassment
+25. Child on Child Abuse including Child on Child Sexual Violence and Sexual Harassment

-The DSL, Governing Body/Board and Head Teacher will take due regard to Section 5, KCSiE 2021.
+The DSL, Local Governing Board and Head Teacher will take due regard to Part 5, KCSiE 2022.

 In most instances, the conduct of pupils towards each other will be covered by our behaviour policy.
 However, some allegations may be of such a serious nature that they may raise safeguarding concerns.
 St Mary's recognises that children are capable of abusing their peers.
 It will not be passed off as 'banter' or 'part of growing up'.
-The forms of peer on peer abuse are outlined below.
+The forms of child on child abuse are outlined below.